Voter Registration & Absentee Voting

-Visit the Secretary of the Commonwealth's Elections and Voting for information regarding where to vote in Grafton.
-For information regarding how to vote when you arrive at the polls, please see links below for more information:
+Visit the Secretary of the Commonwealth's Elections and Voting page for information regarding where to vote in Grafton.
+For information regarding how to vote when you arrive at the polls:

 Both federal law and state requirements mandate that voting systems be equipped for voters with disabilities allowing such voters to have the same opportunity to vote privately and independently.
 It is required that every precinct must have at least one accessible voting machine available.

 There is at least one accessible marking unit in every polling place in Massachusetts.
 The AutoMARK Voter Assist Terminals are marking devices that use audio cue capacity for visually impaired voters.
 The AutoMark also has a feature that will greatly magnify the ballot or display the ballot high-contrast for voters that have limited visual impairment.
 The AutoMark can also produce an oral report to the voter as the choices selected prior to the voter printing the ballot.

 For more information on the AutoMARK Voter Assist Terminal, please visit AutoMARK Video.

 A voter who is blind or has vision impairments, mobility or dexterity disabilities, or other disabilities that make it difficult or impossible for them to effectively access a paper vote by mail ballot because they cannot independently read, write, hold, or physically manipulate standard print materials may request an accommodation from their local election official.
 The request shall be received by the local election official not later than the fourth business day before the election.
 Upon receiving such information from a registered voter by phone or electronically, the local election official shall make reasonable efforts to grant accommodations to the voter.